 Are GBL and GHB Addictive?

-It is vital to understand that once dependence on GBL/GHB is established, stopping use abruptly or “cold turkey” can result in severe health risks and even death.
-Users should be warned that if they feel particularly shaky, sweaty, or anxious when they quit using these drugs, they should seek medical treatment immediately.
+It is vital to understand that once a person is dependent on GBL/GHB, stopping use abruptly or “cold turkey” can result in severe health risks and even death.
+If a user experiences withdrawal symptoms such as feeling shaky, sweaty or anxious when they quit using the drugs, medical attention should be sought immediately.
 Other symptoms of withdrawal include insomnia, and, more seriously, confusion, delirium, and hallucinations.

 Getting Help for Drug Abuse and Addiction